zuavra/nginx-ip-whitelister/README.md

 * `x-nipw-key`: Define additional authentication keys that will work alongside with the one defined in `.env`.
 * `x-nipw-netmask-allow`: Define one or more IP network masks to allow.
 An IP that doesn't match any of these masks will be rejected.
 * `x-nipw-netmask-deny`: Define one or more IP network masks to deny.
 An IP that matches any of these masks will be rejected.
 If any `-netmask-allow` header is defined all `-netmask-deny` headers will be ignored.
+* `x-nipw-geoip-allow`: Define one or more two-letter ISO-3166-1 country codes to allow.
+A non-private IP that doesn't match any of these countries will be rejected.
+* `x-nipw-geoip-deny`:  Define one or more two-letter ISO-3166-1 country codes to deny.
+A non-private IP that matches any of these countries will be rejected.
+If any `-geoip-allow` header is defined all `-geoip-deny` headers will be ignored.

+> Please understand that GeoIP matching is far from perfect.
+This project uses the [geoip-country](https://github.com/sapics/geoip-country) NPM module, which uses (outdated!) data from MaxMind.
+Please see the module's page to see how to update the geo data if you own a MaxMind license.

 ### 7.4.
 Validation logic